anthony-iheonye/morph-and-split/README.md

 ### 3. Deploy service to Cloud Run

-Let’s say we want to deploy a service called `morph-and-split-backend` using your container image hosted on Docker Hub.
-Below are the deployment details:
+Let’s say we want to deploy a service called `morph-and-split-backend`, on Google Cloud Run, using a container image hosted on Docker Hub.
+To achieve this goal on the command line, we will provide parameters ranging from the Project name to the environment variable for the service account key.

+The example below are parameters I used for creating such a service:

 - **Project**: `morph-and-split-toolkit`
 - **Service name**: `morph-and-split-backend`